ChetanRaval/ChetanRaval/README.md

 - 👋 Hi, I’m @ChetanRaval
-- 👀 I’m interested in data science, data analytics, and medicine
+- 👀 I’m interested in data science and human health
 - 🫀 Master of Quantitative Biology, The University of Queensland, QLD, AU
 - 📫 Reach me on: chetanbraval@gmail.com